-While the current account (CA) of the eurozone as a whole has remained almost balanced since the 1990s, dispersion across member states' CAs has been increasing.
-Diverging trends among countries have become particularly evident in the post-EMU period and have been characterised by persistent CA deficits in the eurozone periphery that have been complemented by growing surpluses in some core countries.
-Such heterogeneous behaviour has been called 'eurozone CA core-periphery dualism' and represents a shortcoming for both the long-run sustainability of peripheral EU member states' finances and the effectiveness of centralised intervention within the euro area.
+While the current account (CA) of the Eurozone as a whole has remained almost balanced since the 1990s, dispersion across member states' CAs has been increasing.
+Diverging trends among countries have become particularly evident in the post-EMU period and have been characterized by persistent CA deficits in the Eurozone periphery that have been complemented by growing surpluses in some core countries.
+Such heterogeneous behaviour has been called "Eurozone CA core-periphery dualism" and represents a shortcoming for both the long-run sustainability of peripheral EU member states' finances and the effectiveness of centralized intervention within the Euro Area.

-The lack of a spontaneous rebalancing process1 among euro area economies has stimulated a wide debate within the European institutions about the absence of proper rules and parameters, such as ceilings for single countries' CA imbalances within the existing EU treaties.
-The need to implement a stricter degree of policy coordination among eurozone members to prevent such imbalances from expanding in the future has also been emphasised, and the adoption of the Macroeconomic Imbalances Procedure (MIP) within the EMU countries at the end of 2011 goes very much in this direction.
+The lack of a spontaneous rebalancing process among Euro Area economies has stimulated a wide debate within the European institutions on the absence of proper rules and parameters such as ceilings for single countries CA imbalances into the existing EU treaties.
+The need to implement a stricter degree of policy coordination between the Eurozone members to prevent such imbalances expanding in the future has also been emphasized, and the adoption of the Macroeconomic Imbalances Procedure (MIP) within the EMU countries at the end of 2011 goes exactly in this direction.